North Hills Community Outreach might be able to help qualifying families with utilities through various programs.

 Additional Utility Assistance Programs:

-LIHEAP part 2, or CRISIS, is the emergency component of LIHEAP.
+LIHEAP part 2, or CRISIS, is the emergency part of LIHEAP.
 CRISIS is designed to help low-income families avoid termination or help restore service during the winter heating season.
-Allegheny County residents may apply in person at a CRISIS office or go to one of NHCO’s three main offices (Allison Park, Millvale or North Boroughs) for assistance and to fax the application directly to CRISIS.
+Allegheny County residents may apply in person at a CRISIS office or go to one of NHCO’s three main offices (Allison Park, Millvale or North Boroughs) for help and to fax the application directly to CRISIS.
 For information, contact the Department of Human Services at 1-800-851-3838.